-4. Conclusion
+Conclusion

-In the present study, SSM 356 and AA 6061-T651 aluminum alloys joined by FSW under two different tool rotation speeds and six welding speeds were investigated.
+In the present study, SSM356-T6 and AA6061-T651 aluminum alloys joined by FSW under two different tool rotation speeds and six welding speeds were investigated.
 Summarizing the main features of the results, following conclusions can be drawn:

-- 1. The microstructures of dissimilar-formed SSM 356 and AA 6061-T651 joints revealed that recrystallized mixed structure of two materials can be easily identified by etching responses of both materials in the stir zone. - 2.
-Hardness observed in the weld center was higher than that in the TMAZ and HAZ.
+1. The microstructures of dissimilar-formed SSM 356-T6 and AA6061-T651 joints revealed that recrystallized mixed structures of two materials can be easily identified by etching responses of both materials in the stir zone.
+The relation between the size of the weld nugget zone and welding speed.
+The area of the weld nugget zone size slightly decreased as the welding speed increased.

+2. Hardness observed in the weld center was higher than that in the TMAZ.
 However, hardness in all regions was less comparing with the base materials.
-The final leg of the W-shaped vickers hardness profile on the cross section increased with increasing distance from the weld centerline to the value of the base materials. - 3.
-In this study, a higher tool rotation speed of 2,000 rpm resulted in a higher tensile strength of the FS welded specimen.
-A maximum average tensile strength value of 197.1 MPa was recorded for a joint fabricated at the tool rotation speed of 2,000 rpm and at a welding speed of 80 mm/min. - 4.
-An increase in the welding speed appeared to lead to an increase in the tensile strength of the specimen.
+The final leg of the W-shaped Vickers hardness profile on the cross section increased with increasing distance from the weld center line to the value of the base materials.

+3. An increase in the welding speed apparently lead to an increase in the tensile strength of the specimen.
 In fact, the tensile strength approached a maximum value close to the lesser of the parent base materials then decreased with increasing welding speed on the dissimilar FS welded specimens.
-Thus, neither a too low welding speed (below 80 mm/min) nor a too high welding speed (beyond 80 mm/min) is desirable.
+Thus, neither a too low welding speed (below 80 mm/ min) nor a too high welding speed (beyond 80 mm/min) is desirable.

+4. In this study, a higher tool rotation speed of 2,000 rpm resulted in a higher tensile strength of the FS welded specimen.
+A maximum average tensile strength value of 206.3 MPa was recorded for a joint fabricated at the tool rotation speed of 2,000 rpm and at a welding speed of 80 mm/ min.